 1. Write the rule for this pattern: 5, 10, 15, 20, 25.

 2. Create your own shape pattern using two shapes.
-Write it out.
+Write it out (at least 8 items).

 3. Extend this pattern by 3 more: 4, 8, 12, 16, ___, ___, ___.